vapourlang/vapour-website/blog/2024-release.md

 Javascript bundlers sometimes catch such problems.
-However, R sometimes exacerbates the issue as it can have rather cryptic error messages that, for goodness sake, refuse to tell the developer where the error occured: give me a file name and line number!
+However, R sometimes exacerbates the issue as it can have rather cryptic error messages that, for goodness sake, refuse to tell the developer where the error occurred: give me a file name and line number!

 ```r
 if(NA){